appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 #### Pin a Distribution Profile

-You can pin your Distribution Profile by following these steps:
+The Distribution Profile can be pinned by following these steps:

 - Click on the three dot on the top right of the profile menu.
 - Click `Pin Item`.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4163-main21.png' />

 Pinned profiles will stand out by appearing first in the list, making them easily accessible and distinguishable from the rest of the profiles.
-They will also have a pin icon on their profile card.
+A pin icon will also be displayed on their profile card.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4163-main22.png' />

 #### Delete a Distribution Profile

-In order to remove clutter and/or free up storage, you can delete an entire profile in a single click;
+To remove clutter and/or free up storage, an entire profile can be deleted with a single click:

 - Click on the three dot on the top right of the profile menu.
 - Click `Delete`.